AgricHub/AgricHub-platform/CONTRIBUTING.md

 ## Contact

-If you have questions, need assistance, or want to discuss your contribution, you can reach out to us in our community forum, [Slack channel], or via email at [contact email].
+If you have questions, need assistance, or want to discuss your contribution, you can reach out to us in our community forum, [Slack channel](https://join.slack.com/t/agrichub-platform/shared_invite/zt-24sy10g1h-TDTxLy6gUIyCd0IeYZX9Cg), or via email at [contact email].

 Thank you for contributing to AgricHub-Platform!
 Your contributions help us grow and improve our agricultural platform.